-How to generate PDF in Grayscale
+How to Generate PDF in Grayscale

-A grayscale PDF is a type of PDF document where all the colors and shades are represented using shades of gray instead of full-color spectrum.
+A grayscale PDF is a type of PDF document where all the colors and shades are represented using shades of gray instead of the full-color spectrum.

 IronPDF offers the functionality to render PDF documents in grayscale instead of colors.
 Printing PDF documents in grayscale is cost-effective for large batch printing.
 Additionally, rendering in grayscale enhances readability, particularly when the original colors are excessively bright or vibrant.
 Furthermore, grayscale PDFs enjoy increased compatibility across a wide range of devices, software, and platforms, ensuring consistent viewing and printing experiences across different systems.

-Install with NuGet
+1. Install IronPDF with NuGet

-Install-Package IronPdf
+PM > Install-Package IronPdf

 Generate Grayscale PDF Example

-In the provided code snippet, we can see that the grayscale feature is enabled after instantiating a ChromePdfRenderer.
-It is then used to render a web page using the RenderUrlAsPdf
+In the provided code snippet, we see that the grayscale feature is enabled after instantiating a ChromePdfRenderer.
+It is then used to render a web page using the RenderUrlAsPdf method.
+The code snippet also includes extracting only the first page of the rendered PDF and saving it locally.

 :path=/static-assets/pdf/content-code-examples/how-to/color-grayscale-grayscale.cs